Cwei1/ChessAI/Log.md

 6/5/14 - Dionis - The scanner now reads Castles and upgrades and the bad gui  is a  bit better.
 Also instead of the asking to autoplay now it is java Run "name of file".
 There are currently 3 files. "g0.txt" ,"g1.txt" and "g2.txt".
 Fix a bunch of annoying bugs.

-6/5/14 - Devendra - I wrote a processing file which takes game moves from offline and converts them into an easier format I added 2 more complete game files (g3.txt,g4.txt)
+6/5/14 - Devendra - I wrote a processing file which takes game moves from online and converts them into an easier format.
+I added 2 more complete game files (g3.txt,g4.txt)